melihkaragoz/cluster/README.md

 NOTE
 ----------------------
-access token's expire date is 2hr later from when it's created.
+1 - access token's expire date is 2hr later from when it's created.
+2 - don't forget to change ".jpg" file's path in changeBackground.sh.
 ----------------------

 installing